gotestyourself/gotestsum/README.md

 directories with at least one file with a `.go` extension, under the current directory will be watched.
 Use the `--packages` flag to specify a different list.

+If `--watch` is used with a command line that includes the name of one or more packages as command line arguments (ex: `gotestsum --watch -- ./...` or `gotestsum --watch -- ./extrapkg`), the tests in those packages will also be run when any file changes.

 While in watch mode, pressing some keys will perform an action:

 * `r` will run tests for the previous event.